 Everyone should know the benefits of having the proper levels of humidity in your home during the heating season.
-But like so many things in life, sometimes a good thing can turn into a potential problem.
+However, like so many things in life, a good thing can turn into a potential problem.

 Ideally, the humidity level in your home should be in the 35-40% range.
 The balancing act begins when the outside temperature drops into the low teens or minus category.
 That is usually the time you see condensation on your windows.